react-navigation/react-navigation.github.io/blog/2026-03-10-react-navigation-8.0-march-progress.md

 We have made many improvements to our documentation site to make it more LLM friendly:

 - Documentation pages now have a markdown version by appending `.md` to the path (e.g. [https://reactnavigation.org/docs/8.x/getting-started.md](https://reactnavigation.org/docs/8.x/getting-started.md))
+- If a client sends an `Accept: text/markdown` header, the markdown version of the page will be returned instead of HTML
 - Documentation pages now have a "Copy page" button to copy the content of the current page as markdown, or open in ChatGPT and Claude
 - A list of all documentation pages and full documentation content is available at [`llms.txt`](pathname:///llms.txt) and [`llms-full.txt`](pathname:///llms-full.txt) respectively